 - Strategic partnerships, capacity building and student-centred learning.

-EHEA Expert, John Reilly, has published a report (1.3MB) on the three sets of EHEA workshops.
-The report, useful to universities and colleges, links UK policy initiatives to the EHEA and Bologna Process and extracts the themes of resources, risk, employability, benefits and competences across the workshops.
+As part of the project, a report (1.3MB) by EHEA expert John Reilly was published on the three sets of EHEA workshops.
+The report, useful to universities and colleges, links UK policy initiatives to the EHEA and Bologna Process, and extracts the themes of resources, risk, employability, benefits and competences across the workshops.

 To review all the workshop presentations and resources please visit the British Council's higher education website.